lihaoyi/Metascala/readme.md

 // Array(1, 2, 3, 4, 5, 6, 7, 8, 9)
 ```

-Arguments passed in to the `invoke()` method are converted from their real representation into virtual versions (the `vrt.*` classes) to be handled within the Metascala VM.
+Arguments passed into the `invoke()` method are converted from their real representation into virtual versions (the `vrt.*` classes) to be handled within the Metascala VM.
 The return value is similarly converted from a virtual value back to a real value before being given to the caller of `invoke()`.

 The main packages of interest in Metascala are: